FOREX-Yen hits 5-week low vs dollar, euro stuck for now

 “This would put the USD back under pressure and generate a rally in risky assets as expectations for quantitative easing rise.”

-The euro is likely to stay range-bound until there is more clarity on measures tackle the debt crisis, with some market players looking to shuttle diplomacy in the euro zone starting later this week.

-French President Francois Hollande and German Chancellor Angela Merkel will meet on Thursday, a day before Greek Prime Minister Antonis Samaras arrives in Berlin.

-Hopes are also high that the European Central Bank (ECB) will take concrete measures to tackle the euro zone debt crisis at its September meeting.
+Hopes are also high that the European Central Bank (ECB) will take concrete steps to tackle the euro zone debt crisis at its September meeting.

 Germany’s weekly Der Spiegel magazine reported on Sunday the ECB is considering setting yield thresholds for any purchases of a struggling euro zone country’s bonds.